Tools and Guidance for Creating Site-Specific Numeric Water Quality Criteria for Nutrients Available

 • Steven Peene, Applied Technology and Management, Inc.

-• Jim Pletl, Ph.D., Hampton Roads Sanitation District
+• Jim Pletl, PhD, Hampton Roads Sanitation District

 • Thomas Stiles, Bureau of Water, Kansas Department of Health and Environment